 Homeschooling has become an increasingly popular option for families in recent years, and for good reason.
 It offers parents the opportunity to tailor their children's education to their individual needs and interests.
 However, homeschooling can also be challenging, especially when it comes to keeping kids engaged and interested in learning.
-One way to make homeschooling more fun and interactive is by incorporating crafts into your curriculum.
+One way to make homeschooling more fun and interactive is by incorporating crafts into your curriculum, and you can find some on ABCmouse.
 Here are some examples of how you can use crafts to teach different subjects to your kids.

 Math is a subject that many kids find difficult and boring, but incorporating crafts can make it more engaging.
 One way to do this is by using geometrical shapes to create a craft project.
 For example, have kids create a cube by folding and gluing a piece of paper.
 This will help them understand the concept of three-dimensional shapes, and as they're creating their own cube, it will be easier for them to visualize and understand it.
 Another math craft project is creating a clock, where kids can learn about time and practice measuring angles.

 Science can also be taught using crafts.
 For example, create a model of the solar system using paper mache and other craft materials.
 This will help kids learn about the planets and their relative positions in the solar system.
 Additionally, creating a terrarium can be a great way to learn about different ecosystems and how different plants and animals interact.